sansneo/prime/README.md

 ```

 > [!NOTE]
-> It's super cool almost every game runs flawlessly and with almost no setup required.
+> It's super cool that almost every game runs flawlessly with almost no setup required on Linux now.
+> One limitation is (usually competitive) multiplayer games with kernel level anti-cheats.
+Honestly, it might be better this way.
 > Heroic can install pirated[^6] games by first running Warez scene installers.

 You can of course, install everything else you need from the repos or manually!

-I'd love a world where I can use Signal (`Signal-Desktop`) as my platform to text and call with people I care about.
+I'd love a world where I can use [Signal](https://github.com/signalapp) as my platform to text and call with people I care about.
 It's open source, secure and to the point.
-Sadly, we are not there yet, my Instagram is mostly a face thing, but I use it from time to time and WhatsApp is still installed on my phone.
+Sadly, we are not there yet.
+My Instagram is mostly a face thing, but I use it from time to time and WhatsApp is still installed on my phone.

-## Keybindings
-I have a list of non-default and useful ones here [TABLE.md](./TABLE.md), so I never forget them!

 Modify `~/.filter` to choose which applications are listed in the filtered launcher.